Do you have a story but not enough time to turn it into a book?

 -Anna David, Founder, Publishing House Press

-Clients receive sole credit on their books and have final approval over the manuscript.
+Clients receive sole credit on their book and have final approval over the manuscript.
 Clients also retain 100% net royalties and rights to the files and work and are thus free to sell the movie and TV rights without any obligation to PHP.

 Make book publishing accessible